ATP and Muscular Fatigue

 When an athlete becomes fatigued, performance suffers.
 Everyone knows this is true, but why does it happen?

-Muscular fatigue is caused by a decrease in muscular excitability, or the muscle’s ability to respond rapidly to a stimulating agent telling the muscle to contract.
+Muscular fatigue is caused by a decrease in muscular contractibility, or the muscle’s ability to respond rapidly to a stimulating agent telling the muscle to contract.
 That stimulating agent is calcium.

-Unfortunately, exercise depletes calcium from muscle cells, causing a decrease in muscular excitability and an increase in fatigue.
+Unfortunately, exercise depletes calcium from muscle cells, causing a decrease in the strength of muscle contractions and therefore an increase in fatigue.
 In fact, a 50% decrease in calcium can result in an 80% reduction in force.1

 PEAK ATP® increases: